fatih/sicp/solutions/chapter1.md

 ```lisp
 (define (f n) (A 0 n))
 ```
-This is very easy because it always calls the expression `2*y`, so this is mathetmically: `2n`
+This is very easy because it always calls the expression `2*y`, so this is mathematically: `2n`

 ```lisp